Goose-Of-War/tkinter-minesweeper/README.md

 This time again, I will be using `tkinter`, with some other libraries and packages like `random` or any other thing I think might be needed.

 ##
+### What's done till now, Goose?
+Well, as of now, nothing significant is done yet.
+All I have on me is the grid designed and an empty click function.

+### What's coming soon?
+Hopefully, the window with all the buttons.

+##
 This project is currently being updated.
 Until next time.

 Honk